Dumfries: Sport

-Of those is listed only the Dumfries and Galloway Golf Club is on the Maxwelltown side of the River Nith.
+Of those listed, only the Dumfries and Galloway Golf Club is on the Maxwelltown side of the River Nith.
 This course is also bisected into 2 halves of 9 holes each by the town's Castle Douglas Road.
 The club house and holes 1 to 7 and 17 and 18 are on the side nearest to Summerhill, Dumfries.
 Holes 8 to 16 are on the side nearest to Janefield.

 The opening stage of the 2011 Tour of Britain started in Peebles and finished 105.8 mi later in Dumfries.
 The stage was won by sprint specialist and reigning Tour de France green jersey champion, Mark Cavendish, with his teammate lead out man, Mark Renshaw finishing second.
 Cavendish had been scheduled to be racing in the 2011 Vuelta a España.
 However Cavendish was one a number of riders to withdraw having suffered in the searing Spanish heat.
 This allowed Cavendish to be a late addition to the Tour of Britain line up in his preparation for what was to be a successful bid two weeks later in the 2011 UCI Road World Championships – Men's road race.
 Cavendish in a smiling post race TV interview in Dumfries described the wet and windy race conditions through the Southern Scottish stage as 'horrible'.
 DG One complex includes a national event-sized competition swimming pool.
 The David Keswick Athletic Centre is the principal facility in Dumfries for athletics.
 Dumfries is home to Nithsdale Amateur Rowing Club.
 The rowers share their clubhouse with Dumfries Sub-Aqua Club.

 The town is also home to Solway Sharks ice hockey team.
 The team are current Northern Premier League winners.
 The team's home rink is Dumfries Ice Bowl.
 Dumfries Ice bowl is also recognised as Scotland's only centre of ice hockey excellence, and trials for the Scottish Jr national team are carried out at this venu.
 Dumfries Ice Bowl is also home to two synchronised skating teams, Solway Stars and Solway Eclipse.
 In addition, Dumfries Ice Bowl is also home to several curling teams, competitions and leagues.
 Junior curling teams from Dumfries, consisting of curlers under the age of 21, regularly compete in the Dutch Junior Open based in Zoetermeer, the Netherlands.
 In 2007, 2008 and 2009 a Dumfries-based team have been the winners of the competition's Hogline Trophy.

 Dumfries hosts three outdoor bowls clubs: